jconnors23/510-m1-nfl-data-storytelling/README.md

 The [2024 ranking walkthrough notebook](notebooks/2024-ranking-walkthrough.ipynb) runs the same steps cell by cell.

-## Docs Site
+## Building the Docs Site

-The docs are built with [MkDocs](https://www.mkdocs.org/) and the Material theme.
-Preview locally:
+The site is built with [MkDocs](https://www.mkdocs.org/) and the Material theme, and deploys automatically to GitHub Pages on every push to `main` via `.github/workflows/docs.yml`.
+To preview it locally:

 ```bash
 pip install mkdocs-material
 mkdocs serve          # http://127.0.0.1:8000
 ```

-On push to `main`, the site builds and deploys automatically via `.github/workflows/docs.yml`.
-Once GitHub Pages is enabled for the repo (Settings → Pages → Source = "GitHub Actions"), it is served at <https://jconnors23.github.io/510-m1-nfl-data-storytelling/>.

 ## Details